hpe-storage/scod/docs/learn/persistent_storage/index.md

 With the HPE CSI Driver for Kubernetes deployed and a `StorageClass` available, we can now provision persistent volumes.

+- A `PersistentVolumeClaim` (PVC) is a request for storage by a user.
+Claims can request storage of a specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany).

+- A `PersistentVolume` (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using `Storage Classes`.

 ### Creating a PersistentVolumeClaim

-With a `StorageClass` available, we can request an amount of storage for our application using a `PersistentVolumeClaim`(PVC).
+With a `StorageClass` available, we can request an amount of storage for our application using a `PersistentVolumeClaim`.
 Here is a sample `PVC`.

 ```markdown
 apiVersion: v1